Scrolling through social media you often come across fluffy dogs who you absolutely fall in love with.

 5. Peekapoo – Pekingese and Poodle Mix

-Another one best suited to adult only homes, the Peekapoo has inherited its guarding behaviour from its Pekingese parent and its intelligence from the poodle parent.
+Another one best suited to adult only homes, the Peekapoo has inherited its guarding behavior from its Pekingese parent and its intelligence from the poodle parent.

 It is extremely wary of strangers, resulting in frequent barking.